AnirudhRavi/Bezier-Curves/README.md

 **Program 3: EditableBezier.cpp**

-Makes the Bezier curve editable in the sense that if one wants can drag any control point of the curve and the curve gets updated automatically.
+Makes the Bezier curve editable in the sense that if one wants they can drag any control point of the curve and the curve gets updated automatically.

 **Program 4: BezierSurfaceRevolution.c**

-Samples the curve made in task 2 of problem 2 at uniform interval of size 0.1.
+Samples the curves generated using Bernstein Bezier approach at a uniform interval of size 0.1.
 Makes a surface of revolution using these sampled points on the curve.
 The surface of revolution will be a polygonal mesh.
 This polygonal mesh is stored in an OFF file format and can be viewed using a viewer such as Geomview/ Meshview/Paraview.

 **Executing**: